-Home learning is set using Edulink and this is also used to communicate home information about examinations and support materials on the lead up to end of year examinations.
+Home learning is set using Sparx Maths which responds to the needs of the student, and this is communicated to students and parents through Edulink.
+This is also used to communicate home information about examinations and support materials on the lead up to end of year examinations.